Chirag-ahir/SFC-Preparation/README.md

 What is A/B testing?<br>
 If you have a two different content or two different email and you want to see which content performing well then you can use A/B testing.

+What is record types?<br>
+Record types determine the business processes, picklist values, and page layouts that are available to you when creating records.

+What is partner in SFC?<br>
+Partners are the companies with which you collaborate to close your sales deals

+What is dependent picklist?<br>
+A dependent picklist is a custom or multi-select picklist for which the valid values depend on the value of another field, called the controlling field.

 ==============================================SFMC==============================================<br>

 What are different email terminologies used in SFMC:<br>